pippim/pippim.github.io/index.md

 the navigation bar is inserted in front of these header levels.
 A 1,000 word minimum is also required though.
 If not met then no navigation buttons will appear in the post.

+The copy to clipboard button will appear at the top of code blocks.
+It isn't automatically inserted on all code blocks because it takes up space on your website.
+If only a few lines appear in a code block, the user can easily highlight with mouse and use
+<kbd>Ctrl</kbd> + <kbd>C</kbd> to copy to clipboard.

+The variable `COPY_LINE_MIN` specifies how many code block lines are required before button appers.
+The default is `20` lines.

 <a id="hdr11"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr10" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr12" class="hdr-btn">Skip</a></div>